Strategy11/formidable-forms/readme.txt

 * Monthly summary emails will no longer get sent when there are no new entries to report on.
 * The global JS function frm_add_logic_row used on admin pages has been removed.

-= 6.8.3 =
-* New: HTML field descriptions now support the shortcode pop up used in email actions.
-* New: Exported posts from entries will now include <term_parent> tags when applicable.
-* New: The collapsible sections used in the visual styler are now more accessible, including new aria-expanded attributes.
-* New: Error messages should now be more descriptive.
-"This field" and "This value" strings will now be dynamically replaced with the name of the field.
-To partially revert this, a new frm_error_substrings_to_replace_with_field_name filter has been added as well.
-* Fix: Form objects with missing option data would trigger fatal errors during various actions, including when deleting the form.
-* Fix: HTML tags would get stripped of most HTML when displayed in a summary for a unprivileged or logged out user.
-* Fix: A Uncaught TypeError: Cannot access offset of type string on string error has been fixed when checking for add-on data.
-* Fix: License expired emails would get incorrectly sent for rate limited API requests.
-* Fix: Some color style settings would output invalid RGB values when using a RGB color as the style setting value.
-* API requests sent for retreiving add-on and template data will now happen less frequently.
-* A few old deprecated global JavaScript functions have been removed including frm_resend_email, frmOnSubmit, and frmDeleteEntry.
-* Some old CSS rules using -webkit- and -moz- prefixes have been removed, helping to reduce CSS file size.

-= 6.8.2 =
-* Fix: The process of connecting an account to formidableforms.com would fail in some web browsers.

 [See changelog for all versions](https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt)

 == Upgrade Notice ==